Ghoulified/Ghoulified-Reality/README.md

 # Ghoulified-Reality Beautiful Graphics and 3BFTweaks gameplay.
 # Requirements
-Download and run creation kit for skyrim SE before downloading.
+Paid AE Update also Download and run creation kit for skyrim SE before downloading.
 # For support visit
 https://discord.gg/cdDMnacz
 # For more information visit